arduino/docs-content/content/arduino-cloud/01.guides/04.micropython/content.md

 ### Create Dashboard

-When finished with creating your Thing, we also need to create a dashboard, a tool to monitor & interact with the cloud variables.
+When finished with creating your Thing, we also need to create a dashboard, a tool to monitor & interact with the Cloud variables.

 1. Go to the [dashboards](https://app.arduino.cc/dashboards) section, and **create a new dashboard.**
 2. In the dashboard, first create a **LED** widget, and link it to the `led` variable we created earlier.